PatrykCodepy/Lab_Infa_sem1_EiT/README.md

 Description:

 LAB 1/2:

 -Display Polish marks in terminal (locale.h).

--Operator sizeof() and size different variable (char, int, float, double, void) and unsigned -Statements if and else
+-Operator sizeof() and size different variable (char, int, float, double, void) and unsigned.

+-Statements if and else.

 -Loops for, do while and while.

 -Iteration, addition and times.